10 Roles of a River: Beyond Our Waterways

 Fishing in rivers is a source of food for communities worldwide.
 Additionally, river fisheries contribute to local economies and cultural traditions.

-Some fish, like salmon, exhibit anadromous behavior.
+Some fish, like salmon, show anadromous behavior.
 This means they migrate from the ocean to freshwater rivers to spawn.
-These incredible journeys can span thousands of miles.
+These incredible journeys can span thousands of miles as part of a salmon’s lifecycle.

 4. Recreation